haroonalhadisk/video-transcriber-app/Readme.md

 - **GPU Acceleration**: Automatically uses CUDA if available for faster processing
 - **Notion Integration**: Uses Notion's official API to create new pages in your database
 - **Groq Integration**: Uses Groq's API for AI-powered summarization and title generation
-- **Instagram Integration**: Uses Instaloader to download videos from Instagram
+- **Instagram Integration**: Uses Instaloader to download videos from Instagram posts, reels, and saved collections

 ## Troubleshooting